stopar/bukku_rails/README.md

 You can get these after you login into your Bukku account, Control Panel -> Integrations -> Turn ON API Access.

-Note: Bukku offers 2 type of access - Staging and Production.
-You can [email Bukku](mailto:dev@bukku.my) for a Staging account which will be a great way to test your Rails app to see if it is extracting the correct data from Bukku's staging server (exactly the same app but at their staging server).
-Once you are satisfied you can then use access the Production server where your actual data lives.
+Note: Bukku offers 2 type of access:

+1. *Staging* - For testing your app.
+You can [email Bukku](mailto:dev@bukku.my) for a Staging account which will be a great way to test your Rails app to see if it is extracting the correct data from Bukku's staging server (exactly the same app).

-**Bukku Rails** provides usage for both access.
-For Staging use the `BukkuTest` class and actual Production simply use `Bukku` class.
-Then you can use any of the methods listed in the table below:
+2. *Production* - Your actual Bukku data, where all your data lives.

+**Bukku Rails** provides usage for both access, under 2 different classes:

+1. *Staging* use the `BukkuTest` class, like so `client = BukkuTest.new(domain: "sub-domain", token: "token-from-bukku-fyi")`

+2. *Production* use `Bukku` class, like so `client = Bukku.new(domain: "sub-domain", token: "token-from-bukku-my")`

 ### Available Methods